RaycatWhoDat/crimson/reference.md

 ARGUMENTS:
      :test-condition [any-type!]
 "The conditional in question."
-     message      [string!] {The message to display when throwing the exception.}
+     message      [block! string!] {The message to display when throwing the exception.}
 ```
 ### zip
 ```